Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 [`@azure/ms-rest-nodeauth`][npm-ms-rest-nodeauth] is deprecated in favor of [`@azure/identity`][npm-azure-identity].
 Our new Identity package supports the same authentication scenarios as `@azure/ms-rest-nodeauth`, and includes a variety of new features in a way that remains consistent across languages.
 This document outlines the steps needed to migrate to the Identity package [@azure/identity version 2.0.1](https://www.npmjs.com/package/@azure/identity/v/2.0.1).
-We also include a summary of the new features only available through `@azure/identity`.
+Also included is a summary of the new features only available through `@azure/identity`.

 ## Table of contents